-Laptop Checkout and Return Policies
+2020-21 Laptop Checkout and Book Return Policies

-Laptops are available for checkout to SAs, managers, and athletic trainers who need to borrow a computer in order to keep up with academic requirements.
+Laptops are available for checkout to student-athletes, managers, and athletic trainers who need to borrow a computer for TRAVEL USE ONLY.
 Laptops will come with a laptop carrying bag and a charger.